The Diocesan Inquest opened on October 8, 2003 and concluded on August 3, 2006

 At the end of his theological studies, he was ordained a priest in Borgo S. Martino (Alessandria) in 1923.

 Amongst first Salesians to go to Assam, India

 His request to join the first Salesians going to the Assam region of India bordering Tibet, China and Burma (1921/23) was granted.
 He was Director of Novices and rector of the studentate of philosophy and theology for ten years.
 As a good son of Don Bosco, he went into the villages with his young Salesians, organizing festive oratories for the youngsters and in this way learned the language.

 Appointed first Bishop of Krishnagar

 To his great surprise, on July 9, 1934, Pius XI named him first bishop of Krishnagar.
-The following November 10, he was ordained bishop in Shillong by the Archbishop of Calcutta.
+On November 10, 1934, he was ordained bishop in Shillong by the Archbishop of Calcutta.

 Transferred to Shillong

 The new Bishop asked his priests to go into the villages to preach the Gospel to the people.
-He cntinued to do this himself.
+He continued to do this himself.